braze-inc/braze-docs/_docs/_developer_guide/platform_wide/braze_actions.md

 For all other actions, or to combine multiple actions, use this guide to construct your own Braze Action deeplink.

+## SDK Support

+{% sdk_min_versions ios:5.1.0 android:19.1.0 web:4.0.0 %}

-The `brazeActions://` deeplink scheme can be used within In-App Messages (non-HTML types), Content Cards, or Android/iOS Push.
+The `brazeActions://` deeplink scheme can be used wherever a deeplink/redirect option exists within In-App Messages and Content Cards.

+For HTML In-App Messages, use the [`Javascript Bridge`](https://www.braze.com/docs/user_guide/message_building_by_channel/in-app_messages/customize/#javascript-bridge) instead as deeplinks are not supported in HTML message types.

 ## Schema